How to put a leash on an aggressive dog

 Maintain a relaxed posture.
 Stand sideways to your furry friend instead of facing them directly.
 This lessens any perceived threat, allowing them to feel more secure.
 Keep your hands at your sides or gently in front of you, avoiding sudden movements that could startle them.

-See also How long do dogs survive with dementia
+See also How long does post ictal phase last in dogs

 Use a soft, soothing voice when speaking.
 My experience has shown that gentle tones can significantly help in calming their nerves.
 When I first adopted my companion, I found that speaking in a quiet, reassuring manner helped ease his anxiety during tense moments.